joeldev/ADNKit/README.md

 **It's also important to note that AFNetworking is currently statically compiled in as part of the library and does not need to be added to your project.**

+ADNKit is also available via CocoaPods, thanks to [Ash Furrow] (https://alpha.app.net/ashfurrow).

 ### Hello, world!

 ##### Authentication